drmaize/ThermoAlign/README.md

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot_2.png)

-    # Command 6: view what's inside of the TA_codes folder, which now includes a folder with the prefix "TA_" followed by some time stamp and job id information.
-This folder contains all of the output from ThermoAlign.
+    # Command 6: view what's inside of the TA_codes folder
+    # This now includes a folder with the prefix "TA_" followed job id information (time stamp info).
+    # The TA-pre-fixed folder contains all of the output from the ThermoAlign run.
     ls

-Hopefully it was a success!
+Hopefully the run was a success!
 The output files from each modules are explained <a href="#output">here</a>.
-If something seems wrong, please feel free to contact <a href="mailto:ffrancis@udel.edu>Felix Francis</a> or <a href="mailto:rjw@udel.edu>Randy Wisser</a>.
+If you are having trouble or something seems wrong, please feel free to contact <a href="mailto:ffrancis@udel.edu>Felix Francis</a> or <a href="mailto:rjw@udel.edu>Randy Wisser</a>.

 The next steps show you how to copy the ThermoAlign results from the Docker container to a folder on your machine.
 For this you will need the container id and the folder name of the ThermoAlign output.
 The container id is the id following "root@." in your terminal.
 For example, if your terminal shows "root@44a8a1fe2bff:", 44a8a1fe2bff is your container id.
 Command 6 showed us the name of the folder containin the ThermoAlign output